inasafe/inasafe-doc/docs/source/tutorial-docs/socialisation/index.rst

 InaSAFE Socialisation
 ======================

-This training course is designed to have hands on experience with InaSAFE, its not designed as a comprehensive course (we are still currently working on those), but to give participants an idea of what InaSAFE is capable of doing.
+This training course is designed to have hands on experience with InaSAFE.
+Its not designed as a comprehensive course (we are still currently working on those), but to give participants an idea of what InaSAFE is capable of doing.
 The course is scheduled to only run for 1/2 day.

 Objective